Understanding Gas Value

 The Heating Reality

-- Running your heating for a full day (24 hours) would cost around £36
+- Running your heating for a full day (24 hours) would cost around £33 - a key reason why gas bills are so high in winter

 Hot Water Costs